codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 private: false
 ---

-I've been experimenting with Claude Code for a while, and there is no doubt that it's a powerful assistant, capable of performing a lot of tasks as a coding partner.
-While it's highly capable, it's also a paid service, and depending on your budget, it might not be a viable option, so you need to explore other alternatives.
+I've been experimenting with Claude Code for a while, and there is no doubt that it's a powerful assistant, capable of performing numerous tasks as a coding partner.
+While it's competent, it's also a paid service, and depending on your budget, it may not be a viable option; therefore, you should explore other alternatives.

 There are several options you can consider.
 One of them is [OpenCode](https://opencode.ai/), an open-source coding assistant that can be configured to work with various LLM providers and models, including local ones.